Gate Operator

 Condition

-Defines the condition of the Gate based on the argument (_arg) used.
+Defines the condition of the Gate operator based on the argument (_arg) used.

-When the condition is true, the Gate pushes the input value to the output.
-When the condition is false, the Gate blocks the Input value.
-When the Gate blocks a value, the Data Workflow stops.
+When the condition is true, the Gate operator passes the input value to the output.
+When the condition is false, the Gate operator blocks the input value.
+When the Gate operator blocks a value, the Data Workflow stops.

 Adding a Gate Operator